12/11/2020

 VB: Can you give examples of policies/actions/treatment that you felt was particularly good/bad relating to inclusivity?

 However, there have been highlights and I will always remember those most fondest.
 I applaud the people behind the brands that make them more memorable.
-Such as Marissa Shrum, Former EIC at Target Tag and her creative producer Jessica Zerby, who brought to tears to my eyes as I was on the floor of the JFK airport simply because they cared about my story, about my past and they had been advocating for me ever since they found my work from three years back before pitching me a summer campaign.
-I also admire Polaroid who showed they are listening by requesting to donate in support of BLM.
-Lastly, I appreciate when brands simply stand in solidarity such as Zeny Shifferaw at Day One Agency who’s asked to repost informational resources to their agency from my page/story.
+Such as Marissa Shrum, Former EIC at Target Tag and her creative producer Jessica Zerby, who brought to tears to my eyes as they were advocating for me ever since they found my work from three years back before pitching me a summer campaign.
+Lastly, I appreciate when brands simply stand in solidarity such as Zeny Shifferaw at Day One Agency who’s asked to share informational resources to their agency from my page/story.

 These acts all have the same timbre, and it’s simply care and concern which makes all humane.